syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Customizing-AutoComplete.md

 ![Dropdown corner radius](images/Customizing-AutoComplete/dropdown-corner-radius.png)

-### Changing suggestion box background color
+### Changing the background color of suggestion box

 The `DropDownBackground` property is used to modify the background color of suggestion box.
-The following code example demonstrates how to change the suggestion box background color.
+The following code example demonstrates how to change the background color of  suggestion box.

 {% tabs %}